quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Firstly, to allow existing data field definitions to be extended (for example by adding an additional field needed for a new protocol feature), a CDDL "group socket" is used.
-This takes the form of a subfield with a name of `* $$CATEGORY-NAME-extension`.
+This takes the form of a subfield with a name of `*
+$$NAMESPACE-EVENTTYPE-extension`.
 This field acts as a placeholder that can later be replaced with newly defined fields by assigning them to the socket with the `//=` operator.
 Multiple extensions can be assigned to the same group socket.
 An example is shown in {{groupsocket-extension-example}}.

 ~~~~~~~~
-; original definition in document A
+; original definition in event schema A
-MyCategoryEventX = {
+MyNSEventX = {
     field_a: uint8

-    * $$mycategory-eventx-extension
+    * $$myns-eventx-extension
 }

-; later extension of EventX in document B
+; later extension of EventX in event schema B
-$$mycategory-eventx-extension //= (
+$$myns-eventx-extension //= (
   ? additional_field_b: bool
 )

-; another extension of EventX in document C
+; another extension of EventX in event schema C
-$$mycategory-eventx-extension //= (
+$$myns-eventx-extension //= (
   ? additional_field_c: text
 )

-; if document A, B and C are then used in conjunction,
+; if schemas A, B and C are then used in conjunction,
-; the combined MyCategoryEventX CDDL is equivalent to this:
+; the combined MyNSEventX CDDL is equivalent to this:
-MyCategoryEventX = {
+MyNSEventX = {
     field_a: uint8

     ? additional_field_b: bool